MedARC-AI/med-lm-envs/environments/k_qa/README.md

 # k_qa

-> Replace the placeholders below, then remove this callout.

 ### Overview
 - **Environment ID**: `k_qa`
 - **Short description**: An Evaluation for free form answers using concepts from FActScore ( break in to atomic statements) and calculating metrics for any LLM using comprehensiveness and hallucination.